kennytaylor661/t-deck-mesh-ui/README.md

-# Meshtastic Firmware

-Custom T-Deck fancy UI firmware compatible with Meshtastic network
+# Custom T-Deck fancy UI firmware compatible with Meshtastic network

 ## Overview

 This repository contiains a fork of the Meshtastic 2.5.16 firmware with modifications targeted to the T-Deck fancy UI.
 It is redistributed under the GPL v3 license.

-Building instructions:
+## Building instructions:

     git clone https://github.com/kennytaylor661/t-deck-mesh-ui
     git switch tft-gui-work